-Lifetime ISAs explained: Get a 25% bonus
+Lifetime ISAs explained: get a 25% bonus

 Is it worth getting this account to save for your first home or retirement?

-One of the best paying savings accounts is the Lifetime ISA, or LISA, thanks to the government funded 25% bonus added to deposits.
+One of the best-paying savings accounts is the Lifetime ISA, or LISA, thanks to the government-funded 25% bonus added to deposits.
 It’s a great way to get free money!
-However, there are various limitations and restrictions, which mean it might not be the suitable for you.
-Here’s everything you need to know.

 What is a Lifetime ISA?

-A Lifetime ISA is form of ISA (Individual Savings Account) where not only can you save (in a Cash LISA) or invest (in a Stocks & Shares LISA), but you’ll also get a 25% bonus when you add money, up to £1,000 each financial year.
+A Lifetime ISA is a form of ISA (Individual Savings Account) where not only can you save (in a Cash LISA) or invest (in a Stocks & Shares LISA), but you’ll also get a 25% bonus when you add money, up to £1,000 each financial year.

 The bonus is paid on the new money you add each year.
 It’s not, as I’m often asked, something that is applied to all the money in the account each year.